 Automatic reporting, also called “live reporting” means data is pushed to Metrc via an automatic API after each transaction is completed.

 Live sales reporting is a compliance requirement in many states.

 Benefit: Live reporting eliminates the need to report to Metrc at the end of the day, which saves your employees time and means you won't have to remember to report to Metrc.

 Cost: Automated API pushes to Metrc mean all your data is pushed immediately and when there are errors or mistakes, you will have to manually update them in Metrc.

 3. Report to Metrc via controlled API push

-Unless your state requires real-time Metrc reporting, we recommend using a controlled API push.
-This gives the ease and convenience of a direct API integration with the added control of being able to double check data before it's reported to regulators.
+Benefit: Controlled pushes give you the ease and convenience of an automatic API integration with the added safeguard of being able to double-check data before reporting to regulators.